bekk/bekk-christmas/post/security/welcome-to-this-years-security-christmas-calendar.md

 calendar: security
 post_year: 2020
 post_day: 1
-title: Welcome to this year's Security Christmas Calendar!
+title: Welcome to the Security Christmas Calendar!
-ingress: >-
-  We are really excited to present this year's calendar.
-We hope that you will enjoy reading it as much as we enjoyed writing it.Security as a topic is hotter than ever.
+ingress: We are really excited to present this year's calendar.
+We hope that you will enjoy reading it as much as we enjoyed writing it.
+Security as a topic is hotter than ever.
 While we count down the days until Christmas Eve you will be given new, original security content each day.
-We hope that you will learn something,

-  get excited about something, get reminded about something, and of course enjoy the countdown together with us.
+We hope that you will enjoy the countdown together with us!
 authors:
   - Robert Larsen
 ---